Vodafone offers a choice of Big Value Bundles from £5/month on Pay As You Go.

 Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with other devices (e.g. with your laptop or tablet).

 Customers on Vodafone Pay As You Go should be able to tether, but numerous readers have experienced difficulties doing so (e.g. when attempting to tether from some iPhones).

 For more information, see our in-depth guide to tethering on UK mobile networks.

 It’s easy to keep your existing phone number when moving to Vodafone.

 To transfer your phone number to Vodafone, start by contacting your current network and asking them for a PAC Code.
 A PAC Code is nine-digits long and will authorise Vodafone to take control of your phone number.

 Once you have the PAC Code from your old network, you can give it to Vodafone through this online form.
 Vodafone will then handle the transfer of your phone number to their network (it should normally take place on the next working day).

-As it isn’t possible to transfer Pay As You Go credit from another network to Vodafone, you should try to use up remaining credit on your old network before moving your number to Vodafone.
+As it’s not possible to transfer Pay As You Go credit from another network to Vodafone, you should try to use up the remaining credit on your old network before moving your phone number to Vodafone.

 For a step-by-step guide on transferring your phone number to Vodafone, please select your current mobile network: